sgrif/hands-on-backbone-notes/04-models.md

   - Note this doesn't work without passing urlRoot to the constructor.
   - Remove the duplication by creating a Note model
     - We can remove the curly braces when we do this
-    - We also need to move setting ScratchPad.AllNotes into $(document).ready so the class is loaded

 - Commit!
   - end backbone-models